An official website of the United States government

 In August 2022, Captain Bailey reported to Naval Medical Forces Pacific as the Deputy Director for Maritime Operations leading the command's transition to focus efforts on developing and training ready expeditionary medical capabilities in support of the Fleet, Fleet Marine Force, and Joint Forces.
 From May 2023 until July 2024, Captain Bailey served as the Director for Maritime Operations.

-Currently Captain Storz is assigned as the Executive Officer for Naval Expeditionary Medicine Warfighter Development Center.
+Burger reported as the Executive Officer for the Naval Expeditionary Medicine Warfighter Development Center in March 2026.

 HMCM (FMF/SW) Ralph Vincent P. Solon